kenhowardpdx/vscode-gist/README.md

 Press <kbd>F1</kbd> and enter one fo the following:

 ~~~
-Gist: open a PERSONAL gist
-Gist: open a STARRED gist
+GIST: Open Block
+GIST: Open Favorite Block
 ~~~

-All files associated with the gist will be opened in splits.
+All files associated with the gist will be opened in group layout.

-Once you have opened a **personal** gist saving it will commit a new revision.
+Once you have opened an **owned** gist, saving it will commit a new revision.

 You can also use the following commands:

 ~~~
-Gist: delete current gist
-Gist: remove file from current gist
-Gist: add file to current gist
-Gist: change the current gist's description
-Gist: open the current gist in a browser
+GIST: Delete Block
+GIST: Remove From Block
+GIST: Add To Block
+GIST: Change Block Description
+GIST: Open Block In Browser
 ~~~

-## Keybord Shortcut
+## Keybord Shortcuts

-None at this stage - but you can define your own.

-The following are the commands that you can assign shortcuts to:
+While there are no pre-defined keyboard shortcuts, the following commands can be used in your settings:

 ~~~
-extension.privateGist
-extension.publicGist
-extension.anonymousGist
-extension.openGist
-extension.openStarredGist
-extension.deleteCurrentGist
-extension.removeFileFromGist
-extension.addNewFileToGist
-extension.changeGistDescription
-extension.openGistInBrowser
+extension.openCodeBlock
+extension.openFavoriteCodeBlock
+extension.createCodeBlock
+extension.openCodeBlockInBrowser
+extension.deleteCodeBlock
+extension.removeFileFromCodeBlock
+extension.addToCodeBlock
+extension.changeCodeBlockDescription
 ~~~

-## Future
-To Do (maybe):
-  * View commits?
-  * Open gist revision?

 ## Maintainer
 vscode-gist is maintained by [Ken Howard](https://github.com/kenhowardpdx).